Updated October 2024

 Step 6 - Developing Your Brand Look

-Our designs will “feature” your brand.
-It must be visually commanding to build brand recognition because of size, position and color.
-Color and it’s use in the design is also influenced by the competitive landscape.
-An image will be large and bold to describe product - typically it is a beauty of the product and sometimes it is in an environment when needed.
+Our designs will “Hero” your brand.
+A visually commanding creative will build brand recognition.
+Color and its use in the design is important to brand recognition and can also be influenced by the competitive landscape.
+Visuals will be clear and bold to showcase your product - typically it is a beauty of the product and sometimes shown in an environment when needed.
+In-use images are often used in conjunction with benefit feature communication.

 Step 7 - Fonts & Photos

 Fonts and photos are integral in creating the design.
-The style of font should match or compliment the logo and preferably be limited to two styles (but as many font weights as needed to express the messages).
+The style of font should match or complement the logo and preferably be limited to two styles (but as many font weights as needed to express the messages nuances).

 Photography costs are influenced by a few factors: Does it include a model?
 Will it need a specific location?
 Can it be done in a studio?
 Are multiple angles needed?
 Will the photos require retouching (most do)?
 Custom photography is always provided as a separate cost in our estimates.